 Consider Out-of-State Closing Logistics

-Perhaps the most potentially difficult aspect of selling a Shoreline when you live out of state is the final stage in the process: closing.
+Perhaps the most potentially difficult aspect of selling a Seattle when you live out of state is the final stage in the process: closing.
 When you live in town, it’s traditional to meet at the title company and have a two-hour document-signing ceremony.
 If you’re living out of state, the good news is you can skip this hassle and do it the easy way, like I do.
 Get the agent or title company to send you the documents you need to sign, hire a mobile notary or go to the local branch of the title company if they have an office in your town.
 You must sign in front of a witness or notary, so make sure you get that worked out before dropping off your docs at the UPS Store and heading for Starbucks.

 If you live only a short drive away and you WANT to come to closing at the title company, that’s no real problem.
 But if it means buying an expensive plane ticket and taking time off from work, you may need to find people who are more flexible.